order-and-chaos/server/README.md

-# Order and chaos
+# order-and-chaos/server

-A simple, terminal-based, multiplayer order-and-chaos game.
+The reference server for the multiplayer order-and-chaos game protocol.
+Written in Go.

 By Lieuwe Rooijakkers & Tom Smeding